Mascarene teal: Taxonomy

-In 1999, the French palaeontologist Cécile Mourer-Chauviré and colleagues reported the front part of a sternum, an ulna (a lower arm bone), and a tibiotarsus (a lower leg bone) from the Marais de l’Ermitage swamp on Réunion which they assigned to the Mascarene teal, since the tibiotarsi were identical (the assigned sternum was too poorly preserved for comparison).
-They furthermore listed additional bones of the species in the National Museum of Natural History in France, including a coracoid, four humeri, an incomplete juvenile carpometacarpus (part of the hand), a tibiotarsus, and two juvenile tarsometatarsi.
+In 1999, the French palaeontologist Cécile Mourer-Chauviré and colleagues reported the front part of a sternum, an ulna (a lower arm bone), and a tibiotarsus (a lower leg bone) from the Marais de l’Ermitage swamp on Réunion.
+By comparing these with bones of the Mascarene teal held in the National Museum of Natural History in France, which include a coracoid, four humeri, an incomplete juvenile carpometacarpus (part of the hand), a tibiotarsus, and two juvenile tarsometatarsi, they assigned the Réunion bones to the Mascarene teal, since the tibiotarsi were identical (the assigned sternum was too poorly preserved for comparison).
 By comparing the known bones of the Mascarene teal with those of other ducks, Mourer-Chauviré and colleagues found it to be most similar to the Sunda teal (Anas gibberifrons) from the East and North East of the Indian Ocean, while larger and smaller than the extant ducks of Madagascar, Bernier's teal (Anas bernieri) and Meller's duck, respectively.

-Mourer-Chauviré and colleagues noted that Réunion lacks the kinds of distinctive flightless birds found on Mauritius such as the dodo, and that since Réunion is 3 million years old, this would be long enough for birds to lose their flight ability to the extend that it can be detected in their skeletons.
-They suggested that though members of the same birds groups initially colonised both Mauritius and Réunion, many of them evolving flightlessness, these species disappeared from Réunion due to the volcanic eruption of Piton des Neiges between 300,000 and 180,000 years ago.
-Thereafter the island would have been recolonised by flighted species, for example Mascarene teals from Mauritius, with none of them having time to become flightless since.
+Mourer-Chauviré and colleagues noted that Réunion lacks the kinds of distinctive flightless birds found on Mauritius such as the dodo, and that since Réunion is three million years old, this would be long enough for birds to lose their flight ability to the extent that it can be detected in their skeletons.
+They suggested that though members of the same birds groups initially colonised both Mauritius and Réunion, many of them evolving flightlessness, these species disappeared from Réunion due to volcanic eruptions of Piton des Neiges between 300,000 and 180,000 years ago.
+Thereafter the island would have been recolonised by flighted species like Mascarene teals from Mauritius, with none of them having time to become flightless since.
 They also reported two anatid (the family of ducks, geese, and swans) carpometacarpi from Réunion that differed from those of Anas, but were similar to those of Aythya.